vintasoftware/tapioca-wrapper/docs/quickstart.md

 ### Exploring data

-We can also expore the returned data using the iPython ``tab`` auto-complete
+We can also explore the returned data using the iPython ``tab`` auto-complete

 ``` python
 In [9]: likes.